nllong/OpenStudio-wiki/Using-OpenStudio-with-Git-and-GitHub.md

 ## OpenStudio's Git Workflow
 All work should be completed in feature branches created from the _develop_ branch.
 Biweekly iterations will be branched from _develop_ to _iteration_, and releases will be branched from _iteration_ to _master_.
 No commits or development work should be made to _iteration_ or _master_ unless you are authorized to modify that iteration or release.

-## Cloning the Repository to your Local Computer
+## Cloning the Repository to Your Local Computer
 Now that you have your SSH key configured, you can create a local clone of the repository.
 If you want to download the latest stable release, select the _master_ branch.
 Otherwise, if you want to work with the latest development code, use the _develop_ branch:

     git clone -b develop git@github.com:NREL/OpenStudio.git .